jlafer/intelligent-handoff/README.md

 If you're hosting the app locally, we also recommend using a tunneling service like [ngrok](https://ngrok.com) so that Twilio can forward audio and webhooks to your app.

 ### 1. Configure Environment Variables
-Copy `.env.example` to `.env` and configure the environment variables.
+Copy `env.example` to `.env` and configure the environment variables.
 See the `ngrok` section below for information on how to set the server and port variables.

 ### 2. Install Dependencies with NPM
 Install the necessary packages.
 At the root directory of the project, run the following command.